konieshadow/leetcode/README.md

-# leecode
+# leetcode
-My leecode solutions.
+My leetcode solutions.
-All JavaScript Now.
+Javascript & Go.
-And some code from my friends.
+Some solutions are from my friends.